stefastra/xalarwse/README.md

 # xalarwse
 An instant messenger based around a single group.
 Made just for fun.
 You need WatsonTcp from NuGet to modify the code, but it is included in the executable's folder.
-(Work in progress, networking barely works as of now, also )
+(Work in progress, networking barely works as of now)

 ## Client
 - Enter your preferred username